phatcher/CsvReader/README.md

  [1]: https://github.com/phatcher/CsvReader/License.md

 ## Getting Started
-A good starting point is to look at Sebastian's [article](http://www.codeproject.com/Articles/9258/A-Fast-CSV-Reader) on Code Project.
+A good starting point is to look at Sébastien's [article](http://www.codeproject.com/Articles/9258/A-Fast-CSV-Reader) on Code Project.

 A basic use of the reader something like this...
 ```csharp